datahubber/Natural-Language-Processing/anthropic-reproduce/docs/LOCAL_GUIDE_EN.md

 # Local M2 Mac Setup Guide

 Congratulations!
-Your M2 Mac has been successfully set up to run the mechanistic interpretability assessment.
+Your M2 Mac has been successfully set up to run the mechanistic interpretability research.

 ## ✅ Setup Status